Sound On

 H O M E ≠ H•O•M•E

-The installation integrates Wan-Yi’s experience as a latchkey child from the age of six with spatial elements drawn from contemplative architecture, creating shifting states within the space that invite viewers to move through and reflect on home, belonging, and inner connection.
+The installation integrates Wan-Yi’s experience as a latchkey child from the age of six with spatial elements drawn from contemplative architecture, creating shifting states that invite viewers to move through the space and reflect on home, belonging, and inner connection.

-The title itself encapsulates this dynamic: the expansive "H O M E" versus the fragmented "H•O•M•E." Both loneliness and solitude emerge from being alone, yet their experiences differ depending on how we engage with aloneness.
+The title itself encapsulates this dynamic: the expansive "H O M E" versus the fragmented "H•O•M•E." Both solitude and loneliness arise from being alone, yet their experiences differ depending on how we relate to that aloneness.
 The "partially finished" interior mirrors these emotional gaps—solitude invites contemplation, while loneliness amplifies absence.

 The spatial design incorporates geometry, verticality, and horizontal planes to create a sense of grounding and presence.
-Just as Zen Buddhism regards the breath as an anchor of awareness in the body, these elements anchor the viewer, shaping an embodied experience.
-Rather than merely defining space, they transform it into a site of contemplation.
+Just as Zen Buddhism uses the breath to return attention to the body, these elements anchor the viewer, shaping an embodied experience.
+Rather than merely defining space, they transform it into a site for contemplation.

-By combining automated movement with narrative and spatial design, the installation reimagines "home" as a psychological state rather than a fixed place.
-H O M E ≠ H•O•M•E is a meditation, revealing how solitude and loneliness can emerge and shift within the same space, shaped by our awareness and perception.
+By combining automated movement with spatial design and narrative, the installation reimagines "home" as a psychological state rather than a fixed place.
+H O M E ≠ H•O•M•E is a meditation on how solitude and loneliness can emerge and shift within the same space, shaped by where our attention comes to rest.

 Installation Framework and Credits follow below.